 - and many more…

-If you know anything better, please let us know in the comments below.
+If you know anything better to check WordPress version, please let us know in the comments below.